 The Problem With Potato Chips

 This article is about one answer to that question: bean chips.
-Surprisingly, these snack chips made with organic bean flour are totally delicious.
 I'm picky about all of my food, and I won't eat food I don't actually like.
 What good is healthy food if you don't eat it?

-Bean chips are crunchy, salty snacks made with bean flour instead of wheat or corn.
+Bean chips are crunchy, salty snacks made with bean flour instead of wheat or corn—they're totally delicious.
 They're also baked instead of fried, like potato chips, so they're relatively low in fat.
 Bean chips, like my favorite brand, Beanitos, are not exactly a health food, but they are healthy.
-The best part -- they taste like they're not healthy.
+The best part —they taste like they're not healthy.

 My Favorite Bean Chips

 The easiest diet is, you know, eat vegetables, eat fresh food.
-Just a really sensible healthy diet like you read about all the time.— Drew Carey
+Just a really sensible healthy diet like you read about all the time.

 Staying Lean as You Age